How to Save $500 a Month with These Simple Frugal Habits

 2. Utilities: Energy Efficiency Wins (Estimated Monthly Savings: $70)

-• Thermostat Hacks: I set 68°F in winter, 78°F in summer, using fans.
-A smart thermostat automated it.
+• Thermostat Tweaks: Set 68°F in winter, 78°F in summer; use fans.
+A smart thermostat can automate set-backs and may help lower energy use.

-• Natural Light: I opened curtains to reduce bulb use.
+• Natural Light: Open curtains to reduce bulb use.

-• Water-Saving: Shorter showers and full dishwashers saved cash.
+• Water-Saving: Shorter showers and full dishwashers save cash; fix leaks quickly.

 Frugal Utility HabitEstimated Monthly Savings